Multivariate Latent Recalibration for Conditional Normalizing Flows: Background

-The primary approach to assessing multivariate calibration involves reducing multivariate predictions and observations to univariate summary statistics, and then evaluating the uniformity of the probability integral transforms (PITs) of these transformed values \citep{Allen2024-fm}.
-Let $(X, Y) \sim F_{X,Y}$ and $(X, \Yh) \sim F_X \times \Fh_{Y|X}$, and define a transformation function (also known as a pre-rank function) $g: \X \times \Y \to \R$.
-If $G = g(X, Y)$ and $\Gh = g(X, \Yh)$, then by the probability integral transform, the random variable $U = F_{\Gh}(G)$ is uniformly distributed whenever $\Gh \dequal G$.
-In this case, we say that $\Fh_{Y|X}$ is probabilistically calibrated with respect to the transformation $g$. \citet{Chung2024-zd} introduced HDR calibration as a special case, where $g(x, y) = \fh(y \mid x)$ and the corresponding PIT $U = 1 - \text{HPD}_{\fh}(Y \mid X)$ is related to the highest predictive density (HPD; \cite{Box1992-zd}).
-This form of calibration ensures that HDRs \citep{Hyndman1996-wx} achieve correct empirical coverage at all nominal probability levels.
+The primary approach to assessing multivariate calibration involves reducing multivariate predictions and observations to univariate summary statistics, and then evaluating the uniformity of the PITs of these transformed values \citep{Allen2024-fm}.
+Let $(X, Y) \sim P_{X,Y}$ and $(X, \hat{Y}) \sim P_X \hat{P}_{Y|X}$, and define a transformation function (also known as a pre-rank function) $g: \X \times \Y \to \R$.
+If $G = g(X, Y)$ and $\hat{G} = g(X, \hat{Y})$, then by the probability integral transform, the random variable $\hat{U} = F_{\hat{G}}(G)$ is uniformly distributed whenever $\hat{G} \dapprox G$.
+In this case, we say that $\hat{P}_{Y|X}$ is probabilistically calibrated with respect to the transformation $g$. \citet{Chung2024-zd} introduced HDR calibration as a special case, where $g(x, y) = -\fh_{Y|X=x}(y)$.
+In that case, the corresponding PIT $\hat{U} = F_{\hat{G}}(G) = \text{HPD}_{\fh_{Y|X}}(Y)$ is the highest predictive density (HPD; \cite{Box1992-zd}).
+This form of calibration ensures that HDRs derived from the predictive distribution achieve correct empirical coverage at all nominal probability levels.